GAMENOVA-GAMES/gamenova/README.md

 Welcome to the GAMENOVA github respiratory, we hope you enjoy the fun you can have at school with our website.
 It is heavily proxied and should be unblocked.

+## Website

+GAMENOVA is now available to everyone!
+[HERE](https://gamenova.pages.dev/) to play games!

 ## How to use